singe/linuxkit-for-mac/isofix/README.md

 It needs to be running, and after the process has completed, restarted.

-* A build linuxkit wifi kernel
+* A built linuxkit wifi kernel

-These are usually done automatically at [Docker Hub](https://hub.docker.com/repository/docker/singelet/linuxkit-kernel-wifi/general) but automatic builds need to be redone, so you might need to build your own.
-Instructions coming.
+These are usually done automatically and stored at [Docker Hub](https://hub.docker.com/repository/docker/singelet/linuxkit-kernel-wifi/general).

 ### Instructions